caspergrl/GT-UX-UI-Dec2022-June2023/03-week/03-lesson.md

 3. What is the solution?
 4. Where and how has the pattern been implemented before?

+## SLIDE 21
 ### Types of UI Patterns

-1. Input patterns:

    - Users learn patterns by being exposed to them repeatedly.

-   - Think about the ubiquitous search bar or even the dreaded hamburger menu.
+   - Search bars, hamburger menus
    - We know what they do and don’t have to give it a second thought.
 It’s intuitive and frictionless.

-2. Navigation patterns:
+1. Navigation patterns:

    - No matter which phase you are in, patterns speed up the design process.
 That can mean fewer headaches when it’s crunch time.